karalabe/hid/README.md

 cases where devices support this ligher mode of operation (e.g. input devices, hardware crypto wallets).

-The package wraps [`hidapi`](https://github.com/signal11/hidapi) for accessing OS specific USB HID APIs directly instead of using low level USB constructs, which might have permission issues on some platofrms.
+The package wraps [`hidapi`](https://github.com/signal11/hidapi) for accessing OS specific USB HID APIs directly instead of using low level USB constructs, which might have permission issues on some platforms.
 On Linux the package also wraps [`libusb`](https://github.com/libusb/libusb).
 Both of these dependencies are vendored directly into the repository and wrapped using CGO, making the `hid` package self-contained and go-gettable.

 Supported platforms at the moment are Linux, macOS and Windows (exclude constraints are also specified for Android and iOS to allow smoother vendoring into cross platform projects).

 ## Acknowledgements

-Although the `hid` package is an implementation from scratch, it was heavily insipred by the existing [`go.hid`](https://github.com/GeertJohan/go.hid) library, which seems abandoned since 2015; is incompatible with Go 1.6+; and has various external dependencies.
+Although the `hid` package is an implementation from scratch, it was heavily inspired by the existing [`go.hid`](https://github.com/GeertJohan/go.hid) library, which seems abandoned since 2015; is incompatible with Go 1.6+; and has various external dependencies.
 Given its inspirational roots, I thought it important to give credit to the author of said package too.